00:00

 Zir0

 If you're looking to build a 2D, single-player HTML5 Canvas game, look no further.
-I make games using JavaScript + Phaser.
-And if you're looking to convert your Flash game to HTML5 canvas, let's talk.
+I code games using TypeScript + Phaser 3.

 Cartrell @Zir0